Infernal Affairs III: Eleven months after Chan's death

-A series of flashbacks play: immediately after Chan's death, Shen and Yeung meet.
-Shen suspects Lau.
-Yeung breaks into Lau's office to find tape recordings of his conversations with Hon, proving that Shen is right.
+A series of flashbacks play: immediately after Chan's death, Shen and Yeung meet, where Shen reveal his suspicion of Lau.
+Yeung breaks into Lau's office to find tape recordings of Lau's conversations with Hon, proving that Shen is right.

 Yeung is buried next to Chan in the police cemetery.
 Shen and Lee visit the graves and Shen says to Lee: "Events change men, but men do not change events.
 But these two men are extraordinary because they changed events."

 Lau ends up crippled and catatonic, lost inside his own mind, haunted by the spirit of Mary (Hon Sam's wife, whom he had a crush on in Infernal Affairs II) and locked in his own "continuous hell".
 His divorced wife Mary visits and tells him, "Our baby can say "papa" now."
 Before the picture fades into the next scene, the camera pans down onto Lau's fingers tapping out in Morse code, "H-E-L..." (and then the start of another 'L' as the picture dims).

 Before the film ends, there is one final flashback to the hi-fi shop scene in Infernal Affairs, where Lau is buying an audio system from Chan.